iclr-blogposts/2024/_posts/2024-05-07-truthful-llm.md

 The increasing use of Large Language Models(LLMs) in real-world scenarios offers intriguing potential, but it also introduces novel risks.
 These risks include inaccuracies like hallucinations, reasoning error, sycophancy.
 The risks can become a grave issue in situations where correctness is essential.

-Recent research directions show that often there’s also a  mismatch between the internal representation of the LLMs and the output produced.
+Recent research directions <d-cite key="burns2022discovering"></d-cite><d-cite key="li2023othello"></d-cite><d-cite key="moschella2022relative"></d-cite> show that often there’s also a  mismatch between the internal representation of the LLMs and the output produced.
 ITI suggests promising ways to use the model's activation space to improve performance for truthful behaviour.

 ITI works by recognizing the direction in the activation space linked to truthful statements and subsequently adjusting model activations along that direction during the inference process.